 Darcy was a lead sculptor, assistant animator and model maker on 'Mary and Max', Lectures at RMIT BAIM, 2 time Annecy selected director, Nescafe Big Break winner, Animation director of several short films.

-2001: Visual Communication and Design exhibitor, St Paul’s Anglican Grammar, Warragul
+Top Designs 2001: Visual Communication and Design, St Paul’s Anglican Grammar, Warragul

 From age 11 when she first subscribed to Vogue Living, Katherine knew that Interior Design was her passion.
 She graduated from St Paul’s Anglican Grammar School, Warragul in 2000 and exhibited in Top Designs and performed in Top Class.
 She also represented Victoria for costume design at the National Shakespeare Festival in Canberra, 2000.
 In 2001 she was accepted into RMIT University and after taking a year off to complete a performing arts course in 2002, graduated with a Bachelor of Design, Interior Design in 2005.
 Katherine began working at the National Gallery of Victoria as an Assistant Exhibition Designer in 2006 and has since progressed to the role of Exhibition Designer.
 During that time she has enjoyed collaborating on many large exhibitions including Australian Impressionism and Guggenheim Collection: 1940s to Now and has more recently lead her own projects including No standing only dancing: Photographs by Rennie Ellis, which received a highly commended award in the 2009 Dulux Colour Awards.